pineland-radio/mm-github-pages-starter/_posts/2020-01-19-site-standup.md

 ---
 title: "Site Standup"
-date:
+date: 2020-01-19T15:34:30-04:00
 categories:
   - blog
 tags:
   - update
 ---
-This is the first post on this site.
-This website will server the Pineland Radio Club.
+This website will serve the Pineland Radio Club.

-**Primary Notice:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-[Praesent libero](#).
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
-{: .notice--primary}
+This is the initial post.

 BT

-**Disclaimer:**
+{% capture notice--primary %}

+Disclaimer:
 ==========

 Last updated: January 29, 2020